 This allotment of the exam centres is carried out digitally and not manually; without the intervention of officials.
 But candidates must make note of the fact that NTA being the regulatory body, carefully monitors the process, though allotted digitally, ensures that the candidates’ convenience and comfort are maintained as it is of utmost importance and priority.

-The NEET 2020 exam centres cover all the cities in India, where the examination will be conducted.
-The application form for NEET 2020 was released on 2nd December 2019, to be downloaded and submitted.
-The latest on NEET is that the NTA has reopened the portal for fee payment for registered candidates.
-The portal is active until 9th February 2020, hurry up!
+The NEET exam centres cover all the cities in India, where the examination will be conducted.
+The application form for NEET 2021 shall be released soon to be downloaded and submitted.

-NEET 2020 exams are scheduled to be conducted on 13th September 2020 across the country.
-The exact details of the exam centres of every candidate will be states in the NEET 2020 admit card.
+Dates for NEET 2021 shall be announced soon.
+The exact details of the exam centres of every candidate will be stated in the NEET 2021 admit card.
 This admit card is made available by the NTA to download.
-The last date to download the admit card from the official website is 13th September 2020.
+The last date to download the admit card from the official website shall also be announced.

-Candidates of NEET 2020 exams who wish to take up the exam can refer to the list of exam centres as given below and select four exam centres as per their preference and order of priority.
-Make note of this list, as it will be helpful while filling out the NEET Application form 2020.
+Candidates of NEET exams who wish to take up the exam can refer to the list of exam centres as given below and select four exam centres as per their preference and order of priority.
+Make note of this list, as it will be helpful while filling out the NEET Application form.